Slack's Content Marketing Strategy to become a media first brand

 With this, Slack aims to constantly showcase via its content why effective collaboration can increase the productivity of employees, which in turn will lead to reinventing organizations and their culture.

-Multiple formats across guest posts on thought leadership, reports, product news, guides, tips, etc are published helping existing and potential users navigating their workplace hurdles.
+Multiple formats across guest posts on thought leadership, reports, product news, guides, tips, etc are published helping existing and potential users navigate their workplace hurdles.

 Sales

-To ensure its potential customers feel comfortable choosing slack as a no-brainer option, it has adopted some strategies like:
+To ensure its potential customers feel comfortable choosing Slack as a no-brainer option, it has adopted some strategies:

 Training